Dimitri Leemans

-Dimitri Leemans is a Belgian mathematician born in Uccle in 1972.
+Dimitri Leemans (born 1972) is a Belgian mathematician born in Uccle.

 Biography

 Leemans obtained his Licence en Sciences Mathématiques at the Université libre de Bruxelles in 1994 and his doctorate degree, under the supervision of Francis Buekenhout and Michel Dehon in 1998.

 He is currently professor at the mathematics department of the Faculty of Sciences of the Université libre de Bruxelles.
 He lived five years in New Zealand from 2011 until 2016 where he worked for the University of Auckland as an associate professor.
 He returned to Belgium after experiencing problems with Immigration New Zealand because of his stepson's autism.